 Some additional terms you should know:

-The sustainable investing policy implementation affects both strategic asset allocation and the portfolio construction process.
-The ESG implementation approaches may have a negative impact on expected risk and return of a portfolio as it may limit the manager’s investment universe and the manner in which investment management firms operate.
-Nonetheless, ESG investing approaches are associated with improved governance in the companies.
+ESG implementation approaches affects both strategic asset allocation and the portfolio construction process.
+They may have a negative impact on expected risk and return of a portfolio as it may limit the manager’s investment universe and the manner in which investment management firms operate.
+Nonetheless, ESG investing continues to see strong adoptions.
+Responsible investing proponents argue that the potential improvements in governance and avoidance of material risks will enhance returns.
+Academic research on the impact of ESG factors on portfolio returns remains mixed.